-As much as possible, each Item response should be self-contained.
-However, responses to different Items also should be mutually reinforcing.
+As much as possible, each Item response should be selfcontained.
+However, responses to different Items might be mutually reinforcing.
 It is then appropriate to refer to the other responses rather than to repeat information.
 In such cases, key process information should be given in the Item requesting this information.
-For example, employee education and training should be described in detail in Item 5.1.
-Discussions about employee development and learning elsewhere in your application would then reference but not repeat details given in your Item 5.1 response.
+For example, employee education and training should be described in detail in Item 5.2.
+Discussions about education and training elsewhere in your application would then reference but not repeat details given in your Item 5.2 response.